 The reset factor when reset occurs can be checked by a reset flag register which are [RLMRSTFLG0] and [RLMRSTFLG1].
-For details of [RLMRSTFLG0] and [RLMRSTFLG1], please refer to the reference manual "Exception".
+For detail of [RLMRSTFLG0] and [RLMRSTFLG1], please refer to the reference manual "Exception".

-After reset is released, CPU starts operation by a clock of Internal High Speed Oscillator1 (IHOSC1).
+After reset is released, TXZ-MCU starts operation by a clock of Internal High-speed Oscillator1 (IHOSC1).
 External clock and PLL multiple circuit should be set if necessary.